 Hurricane Harvey deployment to a shelter in Houston, TX proved a personally rewarding experience for Red Cross volunteer Patrick Panlasigui, of Federal Way, WA.
 Patrick says it also proved an educational experience – teaching him lessons and sharpening skills he is already finding valuable in his job as a research coordinator at the Seattle Cancer Care Alliance.

 He says that shelter work in a disaster zone drove home the need to remain flexible – to be able to adjust quickly to changing conditions.
 Even more important, he says, “It taught me a lot about stress management in the workplace.”

-The Cancer Care Alliance is a cancer treatment center that draws on doctors from the major hospitals in the area.
+The Seattle Cancer Care Alliance is a cancer treatment center that draws on doctors from the major hospitals in the area.
 Patrick works with both doctors and patients involved in clinical trials in the Alliance’s lung cancer group.
 It can be a high pressure job, he says, managing thousands of medical tests.
 “I see people around me getting frustrated and panicked,” he says.
 After coping with a high stress level in the shelter, he says, “I rarely feel overwhelmed by anything.”

 There were a few speed bumps along the way before Patrick wound up in the Houston shelter.